dm-drogeriemarkt/structured-logging/README.md

 ### Step 3: Put Objects into the logging context

-Create a new `LoggingContext` in a try-with-resources statement to define the scope in which context information should be set:
+Create a new `MdcContext` in a try-with-resources statement to define the scope in which context information should be set:

 ```java